-For TEA Use Only Adjustments and/or annotations made TEVAS EDUCATION ACENCY 4.05004 on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 165901 Standard Application System (383) County-District No. e/e-mall/FAX on of TEA.
-School Years 2010-2013 Amendment No. by OI ILA Texas Title I Priority Schools Grant TO MODELLE Schedule #1-General Information Part 2: List of Required Fiscal -Related Attachments and Assurances For compa accompa any revis petitive applications, the application when it is plication will not be reviewed and scored if any o s submitted.
-Applicants will not be permitted to chments, after the closing date of the grant.
-Att submit required attachments, or Proof of Nonprofit Status 4 1 🗆 Required for all open-enrollment charter schools sponsored by a nonprofit organization: ~ ~ Check box to indicate that proof of nonprofit status is attached.
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 165901 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mall/FAX on School Years 2010-2013 of TEA.
+Amendment No. Texas Title I Priority Schools Grant Schedule #1-General Information Part 2: List of Required Fiscal-Related Attachments and Assurances For competitive applications, the application will not be reviewed and scored if any of the required attachments do not accompany the application when it is submitted.
+Applicants will not be permitted to submit required attachments, or any revisions to those required attachments, after the closing date of the grant.
+Attach all required attachments to the back of the application as an appendix.
+Proof of Nonprofit Status Required for all open-enrollment charter schools sponsored by a nonprofit organization: 1 🖂 Check box to indicate that proof of nonprofit status is attached.
 (See Part 1: General and Fiscal Guidelines and Part 3: Schedule Instructions for acceptable proof.)
-Assurance of Financial Stability Required for all independent school districts, open-enrollment charter schools, and education service centers: 2  enrollment charter schools, audit for the immediate pric determined by the TEA Divi reserves the right to ensure preliminary selection for fur- surance that audit requirements have been me and education service centers must be in complian or fiscal year to TEA in the time and manner reques sion of Financial Audits to be in compliance with the that all applicants are deemed by TEA to be finance ading to receive a grant award.
-The TEA Division of the required annual audit for the immediate prior fi ted by TEA, and the audit must be applicable audit standards.
-TEA cially stable at the initial time of Financial Audits will determine Assurance of Submittal of Reviewer Informa ation Form Required for all applican ts: → □ surance that reviewer information form will be e submitted.
-3 ⊠ All applicants are required t to complete the Reviewer Information Form and to n Guidelines, "Reviewer Information Form," for inst submit it online by Thursday, May 6,
+Assurance of Financial Stability Required for all independent school districts, open-enrollment charter schools, and education service centers: Check box to indicate assurance that audit requirements have been met.
+All public school districts, open-2  enrollment charter schools, and education service centers must be in compliance with submitting the required annual audit for the immediate prior fiscal year to TEA in the time and manner requested by TEA, and the audit must be determined by the TEA Division of Financial Audits to be in compliance with the applicable audit standards.
+TEA reserves the right to ensure that all applicants are deemed by TEA to be financially stable at the initial time of preliminary selection for funding to receive a grant award.
+The TEA Division of Financial Audits will determine financial stability based on the required annual audit for the immediate prior fiscal year.
+Assurance of Submittal of Reviewer Information Form Required for all applicants: 3 🖾 Check box to indicate assurance that reviewer information form will be submitted.
+All applicants are required to complete the Reviewer Information Form and to submit it online by Thursday, May 6, 2010.
+(See Part 2: Program Guidelines, "Reviewer Information Form," for instructions on how to access and submit the form.)